DEdicated MONitor of EXoplanets and Transients (DEMONEXT)

 - Filter Wheel: FLI CFW-3-10 10-position filter wheel, 50mm square filters

-- Filters: Bessel BVRI, SDSS griz, whitelight, and diffuser
+- Filters: Bessel BVRI, SDSS griz, whitelight, and an open position

 - Observatory Sites: